AndyNgCE/COP4331-Project/Tests.md

 No | Steps to Reproduce | Expected Behavior --|--------------|-------------------------
 1 | Click to play button  | It will open the map
-2 | Click to Settings button | It will chance the game setings 3 | Click to Tutorial button | It will show the Tutorial page and Tutorial game mode 4 | Click to Quit button | It will Quit the game
+2 | Click to Tutorial button | It will show the Tutorial page and Tutorial game mode 3 | Click to Quit button | It will Quit the game
-5 | Settings and Tutorial pages has back button| It will open the main menu again
+4 | Settings and Tutorial pages has back button| It will open the main menu again

 ## Bomb Pickup - Automated Test
 Expectant behavior: